Whyzanet/WhyzaGC/README.md

 Download the correct C++ ino sketch file for your hardware, either ESP8266 or ESP32.

-Note: The Feather Huzzah ESP8266 will require the CPU Frequency set to 160MHz to accommodate high values of CPS/CPM.
+Note: The Feather Huzzah ESP8266 will require the  Frequency set to 160MHz to accommodate high values of CPS/CPM.

 At the top of the sketch are the variables that will need changing for your specific environment.
 Register with radmon.org first so you have your required credentials.